joyelpbiju/Smart-Door-Lock-System-based-on-IOT/README.md

 # Smart Door Lock System Based on IoT 🔒

 An innovative IoT-powered security solution for secure, remote access and monitoring of entry points.
-This project, developed with the PineCone microcontroller, combines fingerprint authentication, motion detection, and mobile connectivity to deliver a robust, user-friendly smart lock system.
+This project, developed with the PineCone microcontroller, combines RFID Tag authentication, motion detection, and mobile connectivity to deliver a robust, user-friendly smart lock system.

 ## Project Overview